Once a reliable cash cow, Amazon's cloud business slows as companies pull back on service

 Results for the second quarter aren’t expected to be released until late July, but there’s some indication the slowdown hasn’t reversed course.
 The company told analysts in April that AWS’ growth rate for that month was 5% lower than the first quarter, souring the mood among investors who sent its share prices lower after hearing the news.

 Google and Microsoft, which offer competing cloud businesses, posted strong showings in their respective businesses during the most recent quarter, but they’ve also seen some slowdown in recent months.
-Still, it’s easier for them to keep growing compared to Amazon, which can face more hurdles since it’s already a market leader and has to grow a larger customer base, said Sid Nag, an analyst at the information-technology research and consulting firm Gartner.
+Still, it’s easier for them to keep growing compared to Amazon, which can face more hurdles since it’s already a market leader and has to grow a larger customer base, said Sid Nag, vice president and cloud services analyst at the information-technology research and consulting firm Gartner.

 Another challenge for Amazon, Nag says, is that businesses are increasingly using multiple cloud services and moving away from single providers, a move that can boost tech options and prevent companies from being reliant on only one vendor.
 The firm predicts more than 90% of businesses will use multiple providers by 2026, a jump from 76% in 2020.